Alan Maryon-Davis

 Alan Maryon-Davis (born January 1943), is a British doctor turned public health specialist.
-He is the Honorary Professor of Public Health at King's College London, chair of the Public Health Advisory Committee of NICE of the UK Department of Health (2013-?), president of the Faculty of Public Health (2007–10) and the inaugural chair of the Royal Society for Public Health (2008-?).
+He is the Honorary Professor of Public Health at King's College London, chair of the Public Health Advisory Committee of NICE of the UK Department of Health (2013-?), president of the Faculty of Public Health (2007–10), and the inaugural chair of the Royal Society for Public Health (2008-?).

 Early life

-He was born in Chiswick, West London, and was educated at St Paul's School, London, St John's College, Cambridge and St Thomas's Hospital Medical School, King's College London.
+He was born in Chiswick, West London, and was educated at St Paul's School, London, St John's College, Cambridge, and St Thomas's Hospital Medical School, King's College London.

 Public health career

 Following an early career in hospital medicine and general practice, he transferred to the field of public health with a focus on health promotion and prevention.
-He was Head of Health Sciences at the Health Education Council (a national non-government organization based in London) and a member of various UK Department of Health committees and task-forces on nutrition, physical activity, cancer prevention, accident prevention, and health partnerships.
+He was Head of Health Sciences at the Health Education Council (a national non-government organization based in London) and a member of various UK Department of Health committees and task forces on nutrition, physical activity, cancer prevention, accident prevention, and health partnerships.
 In the mid-1980s he co-founded the National Forum for Coronary Heart Disease Prevention (which became the National Heart Forum and then the UK Health Forum) and, in collaboration with the Welsh Office, the Welsh heart disease prevention programme Heart Beat Wales.

-In 1988, he switched to working at local level as a public health specialist in inner south London, most recently as Director of Public Health for Southwark Primary Care Trust (2002–07). a role he combined with a part-time senior lectureship in public health at King's College London, contributing to the undergraduate and postgraduate teaching programmes.
-On retirement from the NHS in 2007 he was granted an honorary professorship in public health at Kings.
+In 1988, he switched to working at the local level as a public health specialist in inner south London, most recently as Director of Public Health for Southwark Primary Care Trust (2002–07). a role he combined with a part-time senior lectureship in public health at King's College London, contributing to the undergraduate and postgraduate teaching programmes.
+On retirement from the NHS in 2007 he was granted an honorary professorship in public health at King's.